All Episodes

 Nothing is new.

-The ChICOMs may be expanding, but guess what?
+The CHICOMs may be expanding, but guess what?

 There are other parts of the world that are contracting.

-The EU is an is a non-factor.
+The EU is a non-factor.

 It's not going to change anytime soon.

-It's going to take some time to roll out, but uh there's good, there's so much good in all of these things that happens, and nobody wants to try to find it.
+There's so much good in all of these things that happens, and nobody wants to try to find it.

 Everybody wants to focus on the negative, start biting the nails, especially in an election year.

-Um let me try to give you an example.
+Let me try to give you an example.

 I was 16 in 1967.